A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Parameter values

-\subparagraph{Initial values} When the skin burns, the cells also burn away.
-Immediately after the burn, the body attracts signaling molecules to the wound area, after which it attracts fibroblasts to the wound.
+\paragraph{Initial values} Due to the supply of growth factors in the inflammatory phase, the initial signaling molecule concentration is unequal to zero.
+The value should not exceed 15-50 ng ml$^{-1}$ \cite{Olsen1995}, and is therefore chosen to be $\tilde{c}= 10^{-8}$ g/cm$^3$.

+The thermal injury causes sudden death of cells.
+The dead cells lose their solid integrity, which causes the release of cytokines.
+These cytokines trigger the immune response where several types of immune cells clear up the debris and release signaling molecules, which trigger the fibroblasts to migrate to the damaged region.
 Since we simulate from the onset of proliferation, we assume that several fibroblasts are present.
 We let this number be 20 percent of the equilibrium number.
 So the mean value is $\tilde{N}=2\times10^3$ cells/cm$^3$.

-Due to the supply of growth factors in the inflammatory phase, the initial signaling molecule concentration is unequal to zero.
-The value should not exceed 15-50 ng ml$^{-1}$ \citep{Olsen1995}, and is therefore chosen to be $\tilde{c}= 10^{-8}$ g/cm$^3$.

-\subparagraph{Flux values} In \cite{Sillman2003}, the migratory rates of fibroblasts varied depending on the experimental medium used: in serum-containing medium the average velocity was as low as 0.23 mm/min, while in serum-free keratinocyte medium the average velocity was as high as 0.36 mm/min.
-Hence, in serum-containing medium the rate was $7.6176\times 10^{-7}$ cm$^2$/day and in serum-free keratinocyte medium the rate was $1.86624\times 10^{-6}$ cm$^2$/day.
-All the reported values together yield a mean value of $1.3247\times10^{-6}$ cm$^2$/day and standard deviation $3.7823\times10^{-8}$ cm$^2$/day.
-However, in \cite{Olsen1995,Simpson2017}, the estimates are $1.44\times10^{-5}$ cm$^2$/day and $1.2\times10^{-5}$ cm$^2$/day respectively.
-We therefore estimate the value of $D_F$ to be around $10^6$ cm$^5$/(cells day).
-Furthermore, we assume that the diffusion of (myo)fibroblasts decreases with age.
+\paragraph{Flux values} Sillman et al. vary the migratory rates of fibroblasts depending on the experimental medium used: in serum-containing medium the average velocity was as low as 0.23 mm/min, while in serum-free keratinocyte medium the average velocity was as high as 0.36 mm/min \cite{Sillman2003}.
+Hence, in serum-containing medium the rate was $7.6176 \times 10^{-7}$ cm$^2$/day and in serum-free keratinocyte medium the rate was $1.86624 \times 10^{-6}$ cm$^2$/day.
+All the reported values together yield a mean value of $1.3247 \times 10^{-6}$ cm$^2$/day and standard deviation $3.7823 \times 10^{-8}$ cm$^2$/day.
+However, other estimates are $1.44 \times 10^{-5}$ cm$^2$/day and $1.2 \times 10^{-5}$ cm$^2$/day \cite{Olsen1995} \& \cite{Simpson2017}.
+We therefore estimate the value of $D_F \approx 10^6$ cm$^5$/(cells day).
+Furthermore, we assume that the diffusion of (myo) fibroblasts decreases with age.

-For the chemotactic parameter $\chi_F$ we adopt the value from \cite{Murphy2012}, which is $2\times10^{-3}$ cm$^5$/(cells day) and for the diffusion parameter $D_c$ we adopt the value from \cite{Haugh2006}, which is approximately $2.88\times10^{-3}$ cm$^2$/day.
+For the chemotactic parameter, we adopt $\chi_F = 2 \times 10^{-3}$ cm$^5$/(cells day) from Murphy et al. \cite{Murphy2012}.
+For the diffusion parameter, we adopt $D_c \approx 2.88\times10^{-3}$ cm$^2$/day from Haugh \cite{Haugh2006}.
 Furthermore, we assume that the diffusion of signaling molecules decreases with age.